App version: 0.1.0

 The Takeaway

-Just because you don’t have a Social Security number, it doesn’t mean that you can’t get a credit card.
-By obtaining an ITIN and applying for cards that don’t require an SSN, you can choose from some of the top credit cards that are available to American citizens and permanent residents who do have an SSN.
-As you shop for a credit card, Lantern by SoFi can help.
-With our online credit card marketplace, you can quickly compare offers from multiple credit card issuers to choose the one that works best for you.
+Just because you don’t have an SSN, it doesn’t mean that you can’t get a credit card.
+By obtaining an ITIN and applying for cards that don’t require an SSN, you can choose from some of the top credit cards that are available to American citizens and permanent residents who don’t have an SSN.

 Frequently Asked Questions